Geokureli/Games-for-beginning-devs/README.md

 It's hard to know where to start with game dev, or a new engine.
-It's important to familiaraize yourself with new tools, and creating short simple tasks can help, so here's a list of games you can try to make to develop your skills. you don't need to make the whole game, just the foundational mechanics.
+It's important to familiaraize yourself with new tools, and creating short simple tasks can help, so here's a list of games you can try to make to develop your skills.

+You don't need to make the whole game, just the foundational mechanics.
 Feel free to add your own twists, too!
 Flex your design muscle when you feel you've got a good handle on the tech side of things.

 Feel free to PM me on discord with suggestions at GeoKureli#0304.
 You can also create an issue or make a patch.